dclause/hermes-five/README.md

 For details, see the full [roadmap](https://github.com/dclause/hermes-five/blob/develop/roadmap.md): currently working toward release 0.1

+In short:

+- version 0.1: proof-of-concept;
+    - basics concepts and underlying requirements (events, tasks, multi-tasking, etc..)
+    - API syntax
+    - Firmata communication to read/write data for basic input/ouput
+- version 0.2: PoC of swapping the underlying bricks
+    - multi-protocol compatibility: serial, wifi, etc.
+    - multi-board compatibility: arduino, raspberry, etc.
+    - *to be determined:* new layer between the board and devices ? (ex.
+PCA9685 for servo)

 ## Contribution

 All contributions are more than welcome through [PR](https://github.com/dclause/hermes-five/pulls) and